nedimf/maildroid/README.md

 - Do this library save any of those data to external parties or servers?
 > Maildroid is open source and it **DOES NOT** save ANY data to extarnal servers or parties.

+- Do this library needs AndroidX to run properly?
+> Yes,project needs to be compatible with AndroidX [QUICK GUIDE](https://www.youtube.com/watch?v=0FZ_eUIsLTg)

 This part will grow more over time as question are posted.

 ### Designer credits